augmentac/ff2api-tool/README.md

 ---

 **Note**: This tool is designed to work with the GoAugment Loads API.
-Ensure you have a valid bearer token before use.
+Ensure you have a valid bearer token before use. # Force rebuild - Wed Jul  9 10:19:39 CDT 2025